AnaisDenis/moustic/doc/index.md

 For questions or suggestions, please contact: olivier.roux@ird.fr

-Project developed as part of a Master's thesis on mosquito behavior analysis.
+Project developed by Anaïs DENIS as part of a Master's thesis on mosquito behavior analysis.